 SEC.
-6.06 EVALUATION OF PROPOSALS
+5.06 EVALUATION OF PROPOSALS

-The procurement officer or an evaluation committee made up of at least three state employees or public officials, will evaluate proposals.
+The procurement officer, or an evaluation committee made up of at least three state employees or public officials, will evaluate proposals.
 The evaluation will be based solely on the evaluation factors set out in SECTION 5.
 EVALUATION CRITERIA AND CONTRACTOR SELECTION.

 After receipt of proposals, if there is a need for any substantial clarification or material change in the RFP, an amendment will be issued.
-The amendment will incorporate the clarification or change, and a new date and time will be established for new or amended proposals.
+The amendment will incorporate the clarification or change, and a new date and time established for new or amended proposals.
 Evaluations may be adjusted as a result of receiving new or amended proposals.

 SEC.
-6.07 CONTRACT NEGOTIATION
+5.07 CONTRACT NEGOTIATION

-After the final evaluation, the procurement officer may negotiate with the offeror of the highest-ranked proposal.
-Negotiations, if held, shall be within the scope of the request for proposals and limited to those items that would not have an effect on the ranking of proposals.
-If the highest-ranked offeror fails to provide necessary information for negotiations in a timely manner or fails to negotiate in good faith, the state may terminate negotiations and negotiate with the offeror of the next highest-ranked proposal.
-If contract negotiations are initiated, they may take place through teleconferencing via Microsoft Teams.
+After final evaluation, the procurement officer may negotiate with the offeror of the highest-ranked proposal.
+Negotiations, if held, shall be within the scope of the request for proposals and limited to those items which would not have an effect on the ranking of proposals.
+If the highest-ranked offeror fails to provide necessary information for negotiations in a timely manner, or fails to negotiate in good faith, the state may terminate negotiations and negotiate with the offeror of the next highest-ranked proposal.
+If contract negotiations are commenced, they may be held in the Alaska Psychiatric Institute conference room in Anchorage, Alaska.